mecparts/RetroWiFiModem/README.md

-On the off chance that there's someone else out there with a well stocked parts box and a burning desire to put together their own WiFi modem, there's a [BOM](kicad/RetroWiFiModem-bom.csv) in the kicad subdirectory.
+On the off chance that there's someone else out there with a well stocked parts box and a burning desire to put together their own WiFi modem, there's a [BOM](kicad/RetroWiFiModem-bom.csv) in the kicad sub directory.
 If you actually had to go out and buy all the parts, it really wouldn't be cost effective.

 Then again, how practical is getting an Ampro Little Board on the